Floorp-Projects/Floorp/README.md

 - English is the main language.
 If you want to translate Floorp Browser, please translate from English (en-US)

-- Floorp's English file is located in the [Floorp-Strings](https://github.com/Floorp-Projects/Floorp-Strings) repository
+- Floorp's English file is located in the [Floorp-Strings](https://github.com/Floorp-Projects/Floorp-Strings) repository.

 ### 🐛 Reporting Bugs